 Dr. Gross’ primary areas of research are in comparative urban politics, governance, migration and economic development in Western European and North American cities, with an emphasis on issues equity.
 Her current works include:

 - Explorations into migrant rights to the city, and the implications of migration for urban governance and inclusion, and

 - Comparative research on the nature of regional collaboration in the metropolis.

-She has served as an elected member of the governing board of the Urban Affairs Association since 2011where she chairs the International Committee.
+She is currently serving as the president of the Urban and Local Politics Section of the American Political Science Association (2019-2020), and was elected twice to serve as the Chair of the governing board of the Urban Affairs Association (2015-2017), as well as serving as chair of the International Committee.
 She has also served on International Scientific Committees based in Paris, the UK and Istanbul.
 Prior to joining academia, she worked for a Member of Parliament and the last Chair of the Greater London Council.